Predictia/AQUA/docs/sphinx/source/regrid.rst

 If you want to use a different regrid method, you can specify it in the ``regrid_method`` keyword, following the CDO convention.

-The `Regridder()` class can also be used to retrieve the areas of the source and target grids.
+The ``Regridder()`` class can also be used to retrieve the areas of the source and target grids.

 .. code-block:: python

     src_area = regridder.areas()
     tgt_area = regridder.areas(tgt_grid_name='n64')

-This can - as before - will use the ``smmregrid`` engine based on CDO to compute the areas of the source and target grids.
+This - as before - will use the ``smmregrid`` engine based on CDO to compute the areas of the source and target grids.

 Concept
 ^^^^^^^